SaaS sales funnel changes the way marketing and sales teams interact with each other and customers.

 During the conversion stage, the focus will be the conversion rate.
 Engage potential consumers with the marketing and sales team until they convert to a marketing qualified lead.
-Marketing qualified leads then move on to a sales rep, beginning the sales process.
+MQLs then move on to a sales rep, beginning the sales process.

 The last stage of the sales funnel consists of successfully making sales.
 After successful conversion of qualified leads, your sales team focuses on customer retention.
 Arguably, retaining customers is the most important part of customer acquisition.